microsoft/vcpkg-docs/vcpkg/consume/install-locally-modified-package.md

 And that's it!
 You have installed a locally modified dependency using a patch file.

-Here are some tasks to try next:;
+Here are some tasks to try next:

 * [Create a custom Git registry](../produce/publish-to-a-git-registry.md)